FrankJaco/homeassistant-wwino-addon/wonderful_wino/README.md

 ## About

 The Wonderful Wino addon provides a GUI to view, enter, and edit the wines that you have on-hand.
-It uses the Local ToDo list integration to maintain a copy of your wine collection, complete with essential metadata, making it easily accessible to your Home Assitant AI/Voice assistant.
+It uses the Local ToDo list integration to maintain a copy of your wine collection inside Home Assistant, complete with essential metadata, making it easily accessible to your system's AI/Voice assistant.

-We know that many "WWinos" out there are already familiar with the exceptional [Vivino](https://www.vivino.com/) website and app, but for those who aren't, we highly recommend them!
-While a Vivino account isn't strictly required, Wonderful Wino can access Vivino's site for basic facts about your wine, transforming the task of adding to your inventory a breeze.
+We know many "WWinos" out there are already familiar with the exceptional [Vivino](https://www.vivino.com/) website and app, but for those who aren't, we highly recommend them!
+While a Vivino account isn't strictly required, Wonderful Wino can access Vivino's site to obtain the basic facts about your wine, streamlining the task of adding them to your inventory.

-To make this process even easier, there is a companion app, the [WWino Android Helper](https://github.com/FrankJaco/wwino-android-helper), which simplifies adding new bottles to your collection after a trip to your favorite wine merchant.
+In addition to the Wonderful Wino addon, there is a companion app, the [WWino Android Helper](https://github.com/FrankJaco/wwino-android-helper), which makes the task of adding new bottles after a trip to your favorite wine merchant a breeze.

 Please see the documentation tab for more information and configuration details.